Lower Than Atlantis (album): Release

 After recording the album, the band signed to Sony Music Entertainment, who were already big fans of the band.
 On 2 June 2014, Lower Than Atlantis was announced and the track listing & artwork was revealed.
 Duce explained, when "listening [to a band] for the first time, I would normally go for the self-titled [...] as there must be a reason its self-titled.
 We wanted this album to be that album for us."
 A music video was released for "Here We Go" on the same day, directed by Daniel Broadley.
 After premiering on BBC Radio 1, "Here We Go" was released as a single the following day.
 The group went on a UK tour in July with support from Decade and Yearbook.
 A live video was released of the band performing "Ain't No Friend" was released on 24 July.
 "English Kids in America" was released as a single in August, with an instrumental version of the song as the B-side, prior to the release of the album.

 A music video was released for "English Kids in America" on 13 August and features the band driving around the US.
 It was also directed by Broadley.
-"Emily" was made available for streaming on 8 September.
+"Emily" was made available for streaming on 8 September, the day after its world exclusive premiere on BBC Radio 1 with Daniel P Carter.
 On 25 September, "Sewer Side" was made available for streaming.
 "Emily" and "English Kids in America" were released as a double A-side single on 29 September.
 On 1 October, Lower Than Atlantis was made available for streaming.
 An Emily EP was released as released on 3 October.
 It featured "Emily", "English Kids in America", an alternative version of "English Kids in America" and "I'm Partying".
 A music video was released for "Emily", directed by Barney Dick.
 Lower Than Atlantis was planned for release in late September, but was pushed back a week, for release on 6 October.
 The physical deluxe edition included three new songs, while the digital deluxe edition included four alternative versions of songs.